Teichlab/bracer/README.md

 Location of the transcriptome fasta file to which the specific BCR sequences will be appended from each cell.
 Can be downloaded from http://bio.math.berkeley.edu/kallisto/transcriptomes/ and many other places.
 This must be a plain-text fasta file so decompress it if necessary (files from the Kallisto link are gzipped).

+### BraCeR installation directory

+	[bracer_location]
+	#Path to where BraCeR was originally installed
+	bracer_path = /path/to/bracer

+Location of the cloned repository containing bracerlib, test_data, resources etc. Eg. `/user/software/bracer` if you cloned the bracer repository into `/user/software`.

 ## Testing BraCeR
 BraCeR comes with a small dataset in `test_data/` (containing only BCR reads for a single cell) that you can use to test your installation and config file and confirm that all the prerequisites are working.
 Run it as: